Our Programs

 Backpack School Supply Program

-Each year we along with generous donors from the community provide backpacks filled with basic school supplies to local Oconee County children and teachers.
-We work together to ensure every child in Oconee School starts the year with the supplies needed for a successful school year.
-With the number of backpack giveaways in recent years this program took a hiatus.
-Instead, we filled a gap and offered an event for SDOC teachers.
+Each year, we, along with generous community donors, provide backpacks filled with basic school supplies to Oconee County students.
+We work together to ensure that every child in Oconee starts back with the supplies needed for a successful school year.
+For information about the 2025 School Supply Drive and Distribution, visit https://www.oconeeunitedway.org/school-supplies

 Basic Needs & Diaper Program

-Our basic needs (hygiene kits) and diaper program help to bridge the gap for residents in our community.
-No government subsidy program allows for the purchase of hygiene or diapers, only food.
+Our basic needs (hygiene kits) and diaper program helps to bridge the gap for residents in our community.
+No government subsidy program allows the purchase of hygiene or diapers, only food.
 Diapering for newborns to elder care is available at our office.
-These items can be very expensive so our program aims to alleviate the stress of choosing between diapering a loved one and paying a light bill.
+These items can be very expensive, so our program aims to alleviate the stress of choosing between diapering a loved one and paying a light bill.
+Please contact us at 864-882-9743 with any questions.

 Healthy Oconee Coalition